danielleklaasen/gangsterify/README.md

 # Gangsterify
-Transforms boring texts into street slang.
+NPM package to transform boring texts into street slang.
 Hit install & talk to your fat ass later bro!